 With a large program of changes, a lack of C-Suite oversight of capacity is high risk

-Identifying the volume and pace at which the organization has the ability to successfully achieve change is a measure often overlooked within organizations.
-The tendency is to try and drive as many change projects through the organization as quickly as possible.
-This leads to organizational change skills, leadership, and time being spread too thinly over projects, resulting in solution delivery - rather than proper benefits delivery.
+Identifying the volume and pace at which the organisation has the ability to successfully achieve change is a measure often overlooked within organisations.
+The tendency is to try and drive as many change projects through the organisation as quickly as possible.
+This leads to organisational change skills, leadership, and time being spread too thinly over projects, resulting in solution delivery - rather than proper benefits delivery.

 Here we see a Value gap created between the business case expectations and the actual benefits achieved.

 Too little time leads to poor execution.
 This trickles from the top down through the whole organisation as each leadership layer struggles to cope with the sheer volume of work.
 We often see this manifest itself at the senior leadership level where executives have little time to track and reinforce initiatives once the strategy is announced; and spending minimal or no time on reviewing, coaching, and leading staff accountable for implementation planning.